ExpHP/unbox-macro/README.md

 Yes, what about them?

-### ...uh... okay, what about the accepted RFC?
+### ...uh... okay, what about the accepted `impl Trait` RFC?
 Soon, we won't need nameable types!

 In its current form, the [`impl Trait` RFC](https://github.com/rust-lang/rfcs/pull/1522) doesn't let you do this: